Salmaahmed8/Advanced-Real-Time-API-System/README.md

 # Advanced User Management and Real-Time API System

 ## Overview
 The **Advanced User Management and Real-Time API System** is a robust backend application developed using **Node.js** and **Express**.
 It provides advanced user management features, role-based access control, file handling, and secure API functionalities.
-This system is designed for scalability and ease of integration into larger projects.

 ## Features
 - **Users Model**: Comprehensive user management using MongoDB.